 - One in four Skin Cancer In America 2020 respondents said they were interested in content or resources on anxiety related to scans and biopsies

-Conversations within Health Union’s cancer communities reveal that scanxiety can occur regardless of stage or, according to one LungCancer.net patient advocate, “whether you were recently diagnosed or are a longtime survivor.”
+Conversations within Health Union’s cancer communities reveal that scanxiety can occur regardless of stage or, according to one LungCancer.net patient leader, “whether you were recently diagnosed or are a longtime survivor.”
 For example, people with late-stage cancer may experience a great deal of anxiety when undergoing scans to determine how far their cancer has spread; so might a person who has undergone successful treatments and now needs a follow-up scan to see if the cancer has returned.

 For many, scanxiety hits its peak in the time between the scan itself and when they find out the results.
-One ProstateCancer.net advocate says his anxiety is worst “about four days after the blood test when I have to call for the results.”
+One ProstateCancer.net contributor says his anxiety is worst “about four days after the blood test when I have to call for the results.”
 And the longer the wait for the results, the worse the anxiety can get.
-For example, another LungCancer.net patient advocate once had to wait more than three weeks due to “a mix up at the cancer center.”
+For example, another LungCancer.net patient leader once had to wait more than three weeks due to “a mix up at the cancer center.”

 To this point, understanding scanxiety can provide healthcare companies with an opportunity to help alleviate the physical and mental health concerns people with cancer face due to scans.
 This can include initiatives to help people living with cancer cope with scanxiety and awareness campaigns to help clinicians understand the importance of delivering scan results as quickly as possible.

 “Endo belly” is a term often used by people living with endometriosis to describe a type of severe bloating caused by the condition and often linked to flares or the menstrual cycle.

 Endo belly is common among people living with endometriosis.
 In fact, 93% of Endometriosis In America 2021 respondents said they have ever experienced endo belly.
 For many, it’s a frequent occurrence; 84% of survey respondents said they had experienced endo belly during the previous six months.